-Accounting procedures in a small business style computerized environment are examined using the general, payables, receivables payroll, inventory and project modules of Sage 50.
+Accounting procedures in a small business style computerized environment are examined using the general, payables, receivables, payroll, inventory, and project modules of Sage 50.
 Students practice complete setup procedures including general ledger, accounts receivable, accounts payable, payroll, inventory and job cost setup, and record a wide variety of business transactions using Sage 50.
 Period end procedures, financial statement design, graphing and reports, and multi-currency situations are also explored.
+Students will be evaluated through a variety of assignments, projects, and exams in addition to their participation throughout the course.